SeeedDocument/Seeed-WiKi/docs/Base_Shield_V2.md

 ![enter image description here](https://raw.githubusercontent.com/SeeedDocument/Base_Shield_V2/master/img/Base_Shield_v2-1.png)

 Arduino Uno is the most popular Arduino board so far, however it is sometimes frustrating when your project requires a lot of sensors or Leds and your jumper wires are in a mess.
 The purpose of creating the Base Shield is to help you get rid of bread board and jumper wires.
 With the rich grove connectors on the base board, you can add all the grove modules to the Arduino Uno conveniently!
-The pinout of Base Shield V2 is the same as Arduino Uno R3, however Arduino Uno is not the board one that the Base Shield V2 is compatible with plenty of boards.
+The pinout of Base Shield V2 is the same as Arduino Uno R3, however Arduino Uno is not the only one that the Base Shield V2 is compatible with.

 [![](https://raw.githubusercontent.com/SeeedDocument/Seeed-WiKi/master/docs/images/get_one_now.png)](https://www.seeedstudio.com/base-shield-v13-p-1378.html)